 Yes!
-When you make reading as a habit (rather as a culture), you will realize that you are able to analyze and understand things better.
+When you make reading as a habit (rather as a culture), you will realise that you are able to analyse and understand things better.
 You also start to understand yourself and others better.
 This helps in improving your own performance and thought process.

-Yes!
-Now with improvement in your reading – it is obvious that you develop better communication skills.
+Now with getting into the habit of reading it is obvious that you develop better communication skills.
 You are a confident personality and are able to express yourself fluently; written and verbally both.

 Peace!
 Yes, you read it correct.
 In the process of inculcating the habit of reading, you start connecting with yourself and reading what you like rather what you love.
 This automatically brings a sort of calmness and inner peace within you.
 This helps in reducing your blood pressure levels and controlling your mood swings.

 This is a good way to nurture your relationships and get engaged with them.
-Reading books to your kids (even if it is bed time stories), suggesting good books to them to help them improve their life and become better individuals, exchanging ideas with them or with your team.
+Reading books to your kids (even if it is bed time stories), suggesting good books to help them improve their life and become better individuals and exchanging ideas with them or with your team.

-In this process, you develop improved relationships with people around you and the people you network with.
+In the process of doing this you develop improved relationships with people around you and the people you network with.

 There are many more such benefits and the list goes on.
 It doesn’t matter what books you are reading and how much time you spend reading them.
 It’s about developing your personality.
 Start with areas of your personality that you want to improve on.
 One connect will lead to another and so on.